rachartier/tiny-inline-diagnostic.nvim/README.md

 		-- Show all diagnostics on the cursor line. show_all_diags_on_cursorline = false,

+    	-- Enable diagnostics on Insert mode.
+You should also se the `throttle` option to 0, as some artefacts may appear. enable_on_insert = false,

 		overflow = {
 			-- Manage the overflow of the message.
 			--    - wrap: when the message is too long, it is then displayed on multiple lines.